circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 For more detailed information about the CircleCI Amazon ECS/ECR orb, refer to the [CircleCI Orb Registry](https://circleci.com/orbs/registry/orb/circleci/aws-ecs).

-## Deploying Software Changes to Google Kubernetes Engine (GKE)
+## Interacting with Google Kubernetes Engine (GKE)

 The Google Kubernetes Engine (GKE) enables you to automate CI/CD strategies to quickly and easily deploy code and application updates to your customers without requiring significant time to deliver these updates.
-Using the GKE, CircleCI has leveraged this technology, along with development of a GKE-specific CircleCI orb, to enable you to interact with GKE within a specific job.
+Using GKE, CircleCI has leveraged this technology, along with development of a GKE-specific CircleCI orb, to enable you to interact with GKE within a specific job.
 Before working with GKE, you may wish to read Google's technical documentation, which can be found on the [GKE](https://cloud.google.com/kubernetes-engine/docs/) documentation page.

 ### Prerequisites

-The sections below list the prerequisites that must be met before deploying any software changes to the Google Kubernetes Engine (GKE).
+* Set up your project (repo) to build on CircleCI.
+See our [Getting Started guide]({{ site.baseurl }}/2.0/getting-started) for help with this if required.
+* Ensure you use `version: 2.1` config.
+This is required to use orbs.
+* {% include snippets/enable-pipelines.md %}

 #### Setting Environment Variables
 The following environment variables need to be set in CircleCI either directly or through a context: